Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool converts classification codes between UK SIC 2007, GICS, and ICB systems, and specifies coverage counts, which distinguishes it from sibling lookup tools.
+The description clearly states the tool converts classification codes between four specified systems (UK SIC 2007, UK SIC 2026, GICS, ICB), using specific verbs and resources.
+It distinguishes itself from sibling tools, which focus on lookup or browsing rather than conversion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.